RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

 ● Introduction to the Australian Constitution
 ● Parliamentary sovereignty def
 ○ influential 19th century jurist, A V Dice
-○ Parliament has the constitutional power to “make or unmake any law whatever; and further, that no person or body is recognised by the law of England as having a right to override or set aside the legislation of Parliament”
+○ Parliament has the constitutional power to "make or unmake any law whatever; and further, that no person or body is recognised by the law of England as having a right to override or set aside the legislation of Parliament"
-● The powers of all Australian legislatures are constrained by the Commonwealth Constitution ○ For example, s 92 prescribes that trade, commerce and intercourse between the States “shall be absolutely free”.
+● The powers of all Australian legislatures are constrained by the Commonwealth Constitution ○ For example, s 92 prescribes that trade, commerce and intercourse between the States "shall be absolutely free".
 ○ Judges will only strike down statutes in Australia if there is constitutional authority for such disallowance, either by express words or necessary implication.
 ● The Rule of Law
 ○ According to Dicey, the rule of law had three main facets.